Keyboard shortcuts

 • Low trust requirement — usually non-TDX, majority- honest.

-Step 4 — draft the GovConfig
+Step 4 — draft the CoalitionConfig

 use builder::LatticeConfig;

-use gov::{GovConfig, ConfluenceConfig, OrganismRef};
+use coalition::{CoalitionConfig, ModuleConfig, OrganismRef};

-pub const EUR_PRICE_FEED: OrganismRef = OrganismRef {
+pub const EUR_PRICE_FEED: OrganismRef<'static> = OrganismRef {

 role: "oracle",

-fingerprint: /* from the price-feed operator */,
+stable_id: /* from the price-feed operator */,

 };

-pub const SUPERCHAIN_ATLAS: ConfluenceConfig = ConfluenceConfig {
+pub const SUPERCHAIN_ATLAS: ModuleConfig<'static> = ModuleConfig {

 name: "atlas",